tminus109/foundation/wanderer/instructions/stories.md

 The sprites should only move when the player moves the hero.

-16. Random map:
+16. Random maze:

-When map is created the placement of walls should be random.
+When maze is created the placement of walls should be random.
 Make sure that all floor tiles are connected.

 17. Leveling: